 And maybe you are here too, for whatever reason.
 Sitting in the hard or different or lonely or unknown.
 Unsure of how to force these holidays to look like all the best ones.

 Well, here it is.
 You just don’t have to.
-You can let it be what it is.
+Let it be what it is.
 You can see what helps and lifts and brings good and step toward those.
-You can leave the rest in the box.
+Leave the rest in the box.

 It’s okay.
 It really is.